 English for Speakers of Other Languages

 The children and their families bring a richness and diversity to our school that is celebrated.
-The children of Kiribati and Tuvaluan background make up one significant group and all belong to a successful school based cultural group.
+The children of Kiribati and Tuvaluan background make up one significant group and many belong to a successful school based cultural group.

 Perceptual Motor Programme